 Vandalia man indicted on drug charges after reportedly hitting officers with vehicle

 Jun.
-14—A Vandalia man has been indicted on half a dozen charges after reportedly reversing his car into two Dayton police officers, then leading a chase that ended with his arrest in West Carrollton last week.
+14—A Vandalia man was indicted Monday on a half-dozen charges after reportedly reversing his car into two Dayton police officers, prompting a chase that ended with his arrest last week in West Carrollton last week.

-Anthony Scott Easterling, 30, was indicted on charges of possession of fentanyl-related compounds, possession of cocaine, aggravated possession of drugs, obstructing official business, tampering with evidence and failure to comply with the order or signal of a police officer.
+Anthony Scott Easterling, 30, will be arraigned Thursday in Montgomery County Common Pleas Court for possession of fentanyl-related compounds, possession of cocaine, aggravated possession of drugs, obstructing official business, tampering with evidence and failure to comply with the order or signal of a police officer.

-According to an affidavit, two officers were investigating a suspicious vehicle Sunday morning parked between two semi trucks at Love's Truck Stop, 2217 Edwin C. Moses Blvd.
+The two officers were investigating a suspicious vehicle June 5 that was parked between two semitrucks at Love's Truck Stop, 2217 Edwin C. Moses Blvd., according to an affidavit filed in Dayton Municipal Court.

-The vehicle was occupied by a woman and a man later identified as Easterling, police said.

-As police approached, the vehicle turned on and immediately reversed, striking both officers before driving forward and out of the parking lot, the affidavit said.
-The two officers were not seriously injured, police said.
+As the officers approached, the vehicle turned on and immediately reversed, striking both officers, before it left the parking lot, the affidavit read.

-A pursuit began after a police sergeant spotted the vehicle on Interstate 75 heading toward Moraine, and ended with a short foot pursuit after the vehicle stopped at West Central Avenue and Squire Avenue in West Carrollton, according to the affidavit.
+A Dayton sergeant spotted the vehicle on Interstate 75 headed toward Moraine and initiated a pursuit.
+The chase ended after the vehicle stopped in West Carrollton and with Easterling taken into custody following a brief foot pursuit, police said.

-Police found drugs and drug paraphernalia in the car, the affidavit said.

 Easterling is currently in the Montgomery County Jail.
 He is scheduled to be arraigned on Thursday, June 16, according to court documents.